prisoares/keepLearning/README.md

 ## Project Description
 It is a simple test project, which has actually 1 test scenario implemented.

-It runs only using Chrome browser, because it is based on this study https://en.wikipedia.org/wiki/Usage_share_of_web_browsers, ~ 80% of the people use Chrome, so I decided, just for this assignment, to use ChromeDriver only.
+It runs only using Chrome browser, based on this study https://en.wikipedia.org/wiki/Usage_share_of_web_browsers, ~ 80% of the people use Chrome, so I decided, just for this assignment, to use ChromeDriver only.
 It can be improved in the next versions to run in other browsers.

 This application simulates a person who wants to give his vote to the second Top Reddit Post about Gaming.
 It can Print the Most Upvoted Reddit Post about Gaming.
 This Application can also check if the user has already voted on the second post and choose another option that was not voted by him yet to vote on it.